 A student whose native language is not English and who provides evidence of completion of high school or college work in a language other than English is not required to take foreign language courses in order to satisfy program requirements.
 In order to qualify for this exemption, the student must pass English 101 and 102, and provide evidence of education in a language other than English.
-Students who are exempt from the foreign language requirement are required to make up the 6 hours by taking other courses of their choice.
+Students who are exempt from the foreign language requirement are required to make up the 3-6 hours, depending on program, by taking other courses of their choice.